nypublicradio/unettest/docs/blog/unettest.md

 trying to hook into real-world networks and real-world services.
 There were too many complications, side effects, and fragile bits.
 I wanted to isolate the hell out of the NGINX files.
-They wanted to squirm away but I was bent on pinning them down and giving them a good shakedown.
+They wanted to squirm away but I was bent on pinning them down for a good interrogation.

 ![Interrogation](https://docs-unettest.s3.us-east-2.amazonaws.com/rick+dicker+interrogation.png)